Business revenues in December hit new record

-TAIPEI, Taiwan -- Local business revenues totaled NT$1.2337 trillion in June, representing a 4.1-percent growth, and marked the 10th consecutive month of growth, according to a report released by the Ministry of Economic Affairs (MOEA) yesterday.
+TAIPEI, Taiwan -- Thanks to a better economy and New Year-related sales, local business revenues totaled NT$1.2542 trillion in December, setting a new single-month record and representing a 3.7-percent growth year-on-year, according to a report released by the Ministry of Economic Affairs (MOEA) yesterday.

-According to the MOEA's survey, 8.7 percent of firms forecast higher sales in July than in June, while 86 percent expect the same level and 5.3 percent forecast lower sales.
+According to the MOEA's survey, 5.5 percent of companies expect higher business revenues in January than in December, while 85 percent expects level revenues, while 9.5 percent expects lower revenues.